Mizuno Wave Ultima 7 Review Facts

 , the Wave Ultima 7 includes a seamless upper.
 However, this version brings back the use of stitched overlays — keeping in theme with the shoe’s enhanced durability features.
 The mesh is extremely breathable.
 The interior includes a good portion of padded fabric as well as a padded tongue and collar.

 Getting right to the point, the Wave Ultima 7 is a heavy shoe.
 The men’s version weights 11.1 ounces while the women’s shoe weighs around 10.3 ounces.
 Part of the issue may be due to the stitched overlays which add extra weight to the upper.
-Mizuno did make an effort to keep the midsole lighter but unfortunately there are other parts of the shoe where the use of lighter weight materials could’ve been used, such as on the outsole and upper.
+Mizuno did make an effort to keep the midsole lighter but unfortunately, there are other parts of the shoe where the use of lighter weight materials could’ve been used, such as on the outsole and upper.

 It’s a big shoe with a lot of “stuff” on it, but it’s not cluttered enough to turn it into a furnace.
-Quite the contrary, the Wave Ultima uses Airmesh technology for generating a gracious amount of air flow throughout the interior.
+Quite the contrary, the Wave Ultima uses Airmesh technology for generating a gracious amount of airflow throughout the interior.
 One can observe the generous distribution of mesh material spread throughout the entire perimeter of the shoe.

-Like it’s other Japanese athletic brand counterpart, Asics, the Japanese are known for their bold, unconventional, and vibrant styles.
+Like it’s another Japanese athletic brand counterpart, Asics, the Japanese are known for their bold, unconventional, and vibrant styles.
 While Asics goes a bit edgier, the Wave Ultima 7’s style does not fail to disappoint.
 For the time being, there is only one color option available on Amazon.
 However, with a bit more searching, you might able to locate more colors and styles.
-Most of of the color styles feature “cool” colors like blue and green hues which keep in theme with the Wave’s oceanic vibe.
+Most of the color styles feature “cool” colors like blue and green hues which keep in theme with the Wave’s oceanic vibe.

 This shoe has been constructed so that you’re not having to replace it constantly.
 Much of the technology has been centered around creating a shoe that will have a long lifespan.
 Specifically, the X10 rubber outsole has been designed to keep going after taking much abuse from the pavement.
 Similarly, the shoe’s upper is designed for added strength and resiliency against the elements.